-Faculty should contact their department administrator to request a final exam during the first two weeks of classes.
+Faculty should contact their department administrator to request a final exam during the first week of classes.
 All sections of the same course, as well as cross-listed courses (unless otherwise notated) are scheduled for the same exam time and room (large courses may be assigned multiple rooms).

 The final exam schedule optimizer minimizes direct and 25-hour conflicts for students.
 Thus, students may incur exam conflicts both foreseeable and unforeseeable.

 Departments notify the University Registrar's Office as to which classes have final exams via S3, set when building the Schedule of Classes and during the final exam flag review period.
 The Final Exam Flag Report (pdf) lists all courses given during the current semester and the status of the final exam flag for each class.
 The Final Exam Instructions (pdf) describe the timeline and detailed final exam flag instructions.